Sautéed asparagus gets all dressed up with some golden brown, crunchy garlic breadcrumbs! A delicious and easy vegetable side dish.

 These are the main components of this recipe (affiliate links included):

-- Other flavors: If you want to mix things up a bit, feel free to add some finely grated Parmesan cheese or lemon zest to the breadcrumbs.
+- OTHER FLAVORS: If you want to mix things up a bit, feel free to add some finely grated Parmesan cheese, fresh herbs, such as parsley or thyme, or lemon zest to the breadcrumbs.

 How to cook asparagus in a pan: